pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 An administrator configures each pod to run with a certain SCC by granting the corresponding service account for that pod access to the SCC.
 For example, if pod A requires its own SCC, an administrator must grant access to that SCC for the service account under which pod A is launched.

 Use the OpenShift CLI tool (`oc`) to apply the SCC, and to assign the SCC to a service account.
-Refer to the SCC example files provided in the `$deploy/sas-bases/examples folder`.
+Refer to the SCC example files provided in the `$deploy/sas-bases/examples` folder.

 1. Apply the SCC with the following command: